Aghassi/aghassi.github.io/_posts/2016-02-19-Deploy-Mac-Server-With-GSX.md

 ##### Updating Restores
 You can only update restores by creating new ones if you used a target Mac to capture the restore.
 If you are using NetInstalls, you can run the combo updater on the image and not have any problems.

+06/06/2016 - Revised with typo correction courtesy of Obstfreak.